 4. An employee that is required to be absent from work to receive rehabilitation or treatment will be eligible for the use of accumulated sick leave provided a certificate from the provider of the treatment is submitted to the Employer.

-5. Any employee seeking referral assistance under the EAP should contact the Administrative Secretary.
+5. Any employee seeking referral assistance under the EAP should contact the Health Commissioner.

 GARNISHMENTS SECTION 7.08